Simplify Air Travel with Meds: Free Doctor’s Letter Template

 “This patient has been prescribed [medication name] at a dosage of [X mg] for the treatment of [condition].
 This medication is legally prescribed and is for personal use during travel.”

-3.5 Free Doctor’s Travel Letter Template
+2.5 Free Doctor’s Travel Letter Template

 KEEN TIP: Many doctors’ offices are familiar with preparing travel letters, but starting with this template makes the process much faster and easier!

-4. Using the Travel Letter: TSA and Customs Guidelines
+3. Using the Travel Letter: TSA and Customs Guidelines

-• Screening Medical Devices: For larger devices like a CPAP machine or portable oxygen concentrator, TSA may require additional screening.
+• Screening Medical Devices: For larger items like a CPAP machine or portable oxygen concentrator, TSA may require additional screening.
 Inform the agent about the device and hand over your travel letter to confirm it is medically necessary.

 • Liquid Medications: If you’re carrying liquid medications exceeding the 3.4-ounce limit, your travel letter can clarify their importance.
 TSA allows medically necessary liquids, but they may test them for security purposes.